Updated: Jun 24

 It’s always good to get your concerns out of your head and into the open.
 Sometimes all it takes is for you to voice a concern to take away the power that it has over you.
 Other times – a simple tweak can change your perspective.
 And then there are those times that require a plan of action.
 You cannot be in action and worry about a matter at the same time.
 Like oil and vinegar – they don’t mix.

-Four-step action plan:
+Here's a five-step action plan:

-Get help.
+GET HELP.
 Speak to a friend, doctor, teacher, me.
 Don’t let worry rob you of your now.

 is an expert in helping kids to develop the confidence and self-esteem skills that they need to thrive now, and grow into happy, confident, successful adults.
 Her more than 40 years in education, along with her training as a coach and practical experience gained from raising her own 4 children, give her an understanding of the needs of each child, as well as the needs of a parent.
 This makes her uniquely qualified to help children, support parents, and nurture tomorrow’s leaders.
 Her programs provide hands-on experiences for children allowing them to explore and grow while building skills and having fun.